Electoral Backgrounder: Influencing votes

 a) Notify the AEC

-24. Anyone who is aware of a breach (or possible breach) of ss 325A, 326 or 327 is encouraged to notify the AEC.
+29. Anyone who is aware of a breach (or possible breach) of ss 325A, 326 or 327 (or the Referendum Act equivalents) is encouraged to notify the AEC.
 The AEC will then determine whether it is appropriate to apply to the Federal Court for an injunction to stop the behaviour (see below) or whether the matter should be dealt with after the cessation of polling.
 The complainant should provide as much information as possible to enable assessment of the alleged breach.
 Evidence from which the AEC can make a formal assessment of its compliance with the law should accompany complaints.
+Where any of these provisions appear to have been contravened, the AEC may refer the matter to the AFP for investigation, and a brief of evidence may be referred to the Commonwealth Director of Public Prosecutions (CDPP) for advice.
+In line with the Prosecution Policy of the Commonwealth, the CDPP then decides whether the alleged offender should be prosecuted.

 b) Injunction

-25. Section 383 of the Act provides that the Federal Court may grant an injunction against a person who has engaged, is engaging or is proposing to engage in any activity that contravenes the Act (or other Commonwealth law as it relates to elections) to restrain them from engaging in the conduct.
-Section 383 specifies that either a candidate in the election or the AEC may apply to the Federal Court for an injunction.
-Electors who are not candidates are not able to independently apply to the Federal Court for an injunction and should instead notify either the AEC or a candidate in the election.
+30. Section 383 of the Electoral Act provides that the Federal Court may grant an injunction against a person who has engaged, is engaging or is proposing to engage in any activity that contravenes the Act (or other Commonwealth law as it relates to elections) to restrain them from engaging in the conduct.

 After the polling:

-27. The High Court of Australia, sitting as the Court of Disputed Returns, is empowered under Part XXII of the Act to inquire into the validity of federal elections, including any allegations of illegal practice.
-Illegal practice is specified in the Act to mean, for the purposes of Part XXII, a contravention of the Act or its regulations.
+38. The High Court of Australia, sitting as the Court of Disputed Returns, is empowered under Part XXII of the Electoral Act to inquire into the validity of federal elections, including any allegations of illegal practice.
+Illegal practice is specified in the Electoral Act to mean, for the purposes of Part XXII, a contravention of the Electoral Act or its regulations.

-30. Under the Act the AEC is itself entitled to file a petition disputing an election.
+41. Under the Electoral Act, the AEC is entitled to file a petition disputing an election.
 This may occur in circumstances where official error or illegal conduct sufficient to affect the result of an election has been discovered, or where a tied vote in a House of Representatives election cannot be resolved on the recount provided for in the Act.

 Suggestions for further reading